fight233/DThouse_cxd/documentation20/en/11.administrator/docs.md

 - precision: timestamp precision identification, ms for milliseconds and us for microseconds.
 Default: ms
 - cacheLast: whether the sub-table last_row is cached in memory, 0: off; 1: on.
 Default: 0.
 (This parameter is supported as of version 2.0.
 11)

 For an application scenario, there may be data with multiple characteristics coexisting.
 The best design is to put tables with the same data characteristics in one database.
 Such an application has multiple databases, and each one can be configured with different storage parameters, thus ensuring the optimal performance of the system.
-TDengine allows the application to specify the above storage parameter in database creation.
+DThouse allows the application to specify the above storage parameter in database creation.
 If specified, the parameters will override the corresponding system configuration parameters.
 For example, there is the following SQL:

 ```
  create database demo days 10 cache 32 blocks 8 replica 3 update 1;